skorch-dev/skorch/docs/user/REST.rst

 example `Predicting sentiment on the IMDB dataset
 <https://github.com/dnouri/skorch/blob/master/examples/rnn_classifer/RNN_sentiment_classification.ipynb>`_
-and use it to demonstrate how to easily expose your PyTorch module on the web using Skorch and another library called `Palladium
+and use it to demonstrate how to easily expose your PyTorch module on the web using skorch and another library called `Palladium
 <https://github.com/ottogroup/palladium>`_.

-With Palladium, you define the dataset, the model, and Palladium provides the framework to fit, test, and serve your model on the web.
+With Palladium, you define the Palladium dataset, the model, and Palladium provides the framework to fit, test, and serve your model on the web.
 Palladium comes with its own documentation and a `tutorial
 <http://palladium.readthedocs.io/en/latest/user/tutorial.html>`_,
 which you may want to check out to learn more about what you can do with it.